Colleen Haskell: Career

-In 2001, Haskell starred in the feature film comedy The Animal, playing Rianna, the love interest of Rob Schneider's character.
+After competing on Survivor, Haskell starred in the 2001 feature film comedy The Animal, playing Rianna, the love interest of Rob Schneider's character.

 Haskell also appeared in an episode of That '70s Show as a love interest of Hyde.
 In 2002, Haskell appeared in the TV show Maybe It's Me.
 She worked as an assistant producer on The Michael Essany Show in 2003 before leaving the entertainment industry.